sanatg/AllBlock-ultimateblocklists/README.md

 # Open for contributors
     if you want to add more lists of urls feel free but please double check with the existing one.

+ to access the ultimate blocklist switch to the master branch.